piharpi/jekyll-klise/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 This is typically required when implementing your container types, working with custom memory allocators, deferred object construction (when implementing types for structured error-handling like `Result<T, E>` and `Option<T>`).
 These are typically termed as 'unsafe' operations.

-**NOTE**: Most projects don't use exceptions nor have I had to work on projects that use them, so we will not be discussing about them or the corner cases, unnecessary complexities, code path explosions, and limitations they introduce.
+**NOTE**: Most projects don't use exceptions, so we will not be discussing about them or the corner cases, unnecessary complexities, code path explosions, and limitations they introduce.

 The lifecycle of a C++ Object is illustrated as: